 This is not always true.
 Usually, knowing the numerical value of SMP -SMP doesn't tell one the value of REV-REV. But in the special economy that Shaikh considered, it does.
 And therefore, when considering this special economy, there is no significance to the fact that one of the formulas for P-S contains only REV and not SMPC.
 One can express the total profits/total surplus value deviation either in a formula containing only REV or in a formula containing only SMPC, as one chooses.
 The total profits/total surplus value deviation in the special case of proportional growth is proportional to the price/value deviation in revenue, but it is also proportional to the price/value deviation of the reinvested profits (surplus means of production and consumption), so there isn't a special role for revenue, not even in Shaikh's model.

 Above I have shown that the mathematical objections to the Marxist transformation process can be overcome by taking systematic account of the fact that the amount of value represented by a sum of money depends on what products are bought with it.
 This property of value could be described as a certain vagueness or indeterminacy of value: a sum of money might represent any of a range of values depending on what it is going to be spent on.
-On the average a sum of money -- provided one doesn't get cheated in the marketplace or cheat others -- s a definite value.
+On the average a sum of money -- provided one doesn't get cheated in the marketplace or cheat others -- represents a definite value.
 So it appears that money should always have a definite and precise value.
 And in practice, for many economic problems, one can take it as always having a certain value.
 But when one looks closely, it turns out that a certain sum of money can represent different values.

 The idea that value has some inherent vague and indeterminate features might be a shocking concept to those who aren't familiar with it.
 The Marxist concept of value is often misunderstood, as a result of which it is widely felt that value can serve as a corrective to the ills of financial transactions.
 Indeed, some left-wing trends see socialist planning as planning in labor-hours.(23) And a prominent left-wing economist has advocated that the Venezuelan government shift money in the direction of being denominated in labor-hours as the way to deal with inflation and move towards ending exploitation.(24) The idea that value can be somewhat vague and indeterminate goes sharply against this.
 But it seems to be widely felt that to admit any vagueness and indeterminacy in value is not to vindicate Marxist economics and the labor theory of value, but to undermine it.